conversationai/perspectiveapi/quickstart.md

        `gcloud services enable commentanalyzer.googleapis.com`
     1. Web UI: navigate to the [Perspective API's overview page](https://console.developers.google.com/apis/api/commentanalyzer.googleapis.com/overview) and click **Enable**.

-1. Generate an API key.
-To authenticate your requests, you'll need to generate credentials for your project.
-Using an API key is the simplest option.
+1. Generate an API key to authenticate your requests.

    Go to the [API credentials page](https://console.developers.google.com/apis/credentials), click **Create credentials**, and choose "API Key".

    > **Warning**: If you make requests from a client-side language like JavaScript, your API key will be exposed to all visitors.
 We strongly recommend that you [add key restrictions](https://cloud.google.com/docs/authentication/api-keys#api_key_restrictions) so that only your production server can use that key.

    Note that it typically takes only a few minutes for a new API key to have access after the API is enabled, but it can on occasion take up to an hour.
 Until the API key is enabled, you may get errors of the form "API Key not found.
 Please pass a valid API key."

 ## Make an `AnalyzeComment` request